Line rental guide

 By Claire Nottage | Monday, December 19th 2022

 In spite of the fact that most of us rarely use a landline for making calls anymore, line rental is still a largely inescapable expense, hidden in the cost of broadband packages.

 In this guide we look at why we still have to pay line rental, what options there are if you want a broadband deal without paying line rental, and who offers the cheapest line rental.

 What is line rental?

 Line rental is the charge levied on broadband providers by Openreach in return for using its network, which is then passed on to you, the customer.
 Line rental is also charged to cover the cost of maintaining the network of copper and fibre cables via which your broadband is supplied.
-Regardless of whether you have an ADSL broadband package or a fibre broadband package, a physical line connects your house to the network, and 'line rental' is the cost of ranting and maintaining it.
+Regardless of whether you have an ADSL broadband package or a fibre broadband package, a physical line connects your house to the network, and 'line rental' is the cost of renting and maintaining it.

 Can I get broadband without line rental?

 Since almost all broadband providers use the copper and fibre cables of the Openreach network (with the notable exception of Virgin Media) you cannot get cabled broadband without also paying line rental.
 All fixed broadband prices will have a line rental cost built in.

 If you have a strong enough signal in your area, you could consider a 4G or 5G home broadband package available from Three, Vodafone and EE.
 Alternatively, satellite broadband is an option, although it is no cheaper than most cabled broadband services so would not offer any financial savings.